kristianmandrup/generator-stenciljs/README.md

 - `app` (default) to generate a fresh StencilJS app
 - `component` to generate a fresh skeleton StencilJS component

+To see a list of options and arguments you can pass:

+`yo stenciljs --help`

+`yo stenciljs:component --help`
 ## Sub-generators

 The generator comes with the following sub-generators: